StarID¶

 .

-A 3xn numpy array of unit vectors in the inertial frame for all catalogue stars that were queried from the star catalogue.
+A 3xn numpy array of unit vectors in the inertial frame for all catalog stars that were not matched to an extracted image point in the star identification routine.

 Each column corresponds to the same row in